 Routine Pap smears are recommended to women as a screening measure for cervical cancer, but how often do you really need to get one?
-If you’re wondering questions like “Do you need a Pap smear every year?” you’re in the right place.
+If you’re wondering questions like “Do you need a regular Pap smear every year?” you’re in the right place.
 We answer these questions about Pap smears and more below, so read on to learn more.

+So how often should you get a Pap smear?
 Here are the CDC’s screening recommendations for women and individuals with a cervix:

 Keep in mind that these guidelines do not apply to women whose cervix has already been removed, who have a prior diagnosis of a precancerous lesion or cervical cancer, or who are immunocompromised—among other factors.
 Consult with your healthcare provider to discuss your personal situation if you are unsure of when or if you should get tested.

 According to the CDC, cervical cancer can usually be prevented if women are screened regularly with a Pap test—so, yes!
 If you have a cervix, Pap smears are a key part of maintaining and protecting your health.
 Pap tests can find precancerous cervical cells early, which increases the chances for successful treatment of those cells and prevention of cancer.